-- NOTE By default, the password assigned to the Moxa switch is moxa.
-Be sure to change the default password after you first log in to help keep your system secure. - The Main Menu of the Moxa switch's USB console should appear.
+NOTE By default, the password assigned to the Moxa switch is moxa.
+Be sure to change the default password after you first log in to help keep your system secure.

+7. The Main Menu of the Moxa switch's USB console should appear.
 (In PComm Terminal Emulator, you can adjust the font by selecting Font... from the Edit menu.)

-PT-G7828 V0.9 build 17080316 1.Basic Settings - Basic settings for network and system parameter. - Allows multiple ports to be aggregated as a link.
-3.SNMP - SNMP settings.
-4.Redundancy Protocol Establish Ethernet communication redundant path.
-5.QoS - Prioritize Ethernet traffic to help determinism.
-6.VLAN - Set up a VLAN by IEEE802.10 VLAN.
-7.Multicast Enable the multicast filtering capability.
-8.Rate Limiting Restrict unpredictable network traffic.
-9.Security - Port access control by IEEE802.1% or Static Port Lock. a.Warning Notification Warning email and/or relay output by events. b.Link-Swap Recovery - Fast recovery after moving devices to different ports. c.DHCP Assign IP addresses to connected devices. d.Diagnostics - Ping command and the settings for Mirror port, LLDP. e.Monitoring Monitor a port and network status. f.MAC Address Table Complete Ethernet MAC Address table. - Layer 3 settings for interfaces and routing protocols.
-Syslog and Event log settings. i.Exit - Exit - Use the up/down arrow keys to select a category, and then press Enter to select
+'''

+EDS-510E series V3.3 build 13061918

+1.Basic Settings

+- Basic settings for network and system parameter.

+2.Port Trunking

+- Allows multiple ports to be aggregated as a link.

+- The settings for SNMP.

+4. Redundant Protocol - Establish Ethernet communication redundant path.

+- Prioritize Ethernet traffic to help determinism.

+5.QoS

+- Set up a VLAN by IEEE802.1Q VLAN or Port-based VLAN.

+6.VLAN

+7.Multicast

+- Enable the multicast filtering capability.

+8.Rate Limiting

+- Restrict unpredictable network traffic.

+- Port access control by IEEE802.1X or Static Port Lock.

+9.Security

+a.
+Warning Notification - Warning email and/or relay output by events.

+b.Link-Swap Recovery - Fast recovery after moving devices to different ports.

+c.DHCP

+- Assign IP addresses to connected devices.

+- Ping command and the settings for Mirror port, LLDP.

+d.Diagnostics

+- Monitor a port and network status.

+e.Monitoring

+f.MAC Address Table

+- The complete table of Ethernet MAC Address List.

+g.System log

+h.Exit

+- The settings for Syslog and Event log.

+- Exit

+- Use the up/down arrow keys to select a category,

+and then press Enter to select.

+'''